 Unique features of the Lattissima Plus include:

-- Handy milk frothing container with flow stop that can also be stored in the refrigerator
+- Milk frothing container with adjustable flow stop

 - Descaling pipe tool that stows away when not in use

 - “Intuitive Descaling” feature works in sync with water hardness settings

 - Auto-shutoff (after a 9-minute period of idle activity)